 They understand how to do business in Detroit.
 They love to share their experiences as business owners in the city

-The objectives of quantitative research were to understand how small businesses in Detroit viewed success, to find out what kind of support they need to succeed, and to see if a mentorship program could be something that the businesses might be interested in.
+The qualitative research insights led us to believe that connecting the small businesses in the city with each other and providing a platform to seek support or offer mentorship could be useful for the businesses.
+A qualitative survey was designed to test this theory.
+The quantitative research objectives were to understand how small businesses in Detroit viewed success, what kind of support they need to succeed, and whether a mentorship program could be something that the businesses might be interested in.

 An online survey was sent out to eighty small businesses in Detroit and twenty responses were received.
 The responses were collected online and in-person by visiting the stores.